akoreman/Deferred-Render-Pipeline/README.md

 **Currently Implemented:**
 - Using MRT to render the geometry buffers in a single pass.
-- Sampling from these buffers to calculate diffuse shading from a directional light.
+- Sampling from these buffers to calculate diffuse shading from directional lights.
 - Renders a screen-space triangle and sample the geometry buffer to a square of that to render the final image.

 # Screenshots